IBM/ibm-block-csi-driver/docs/content/configuration/creating_volumesnapshotclass.md

   pool: demo-pool                    # Optional.
 Use to create the snapshot on a different pool than the source.
   SpaceEfficiency: thin              # Optional.
 Use to create the snapshot with a different space efficiency than the source.
   snapshot_name_prefix: demo-prefix  # Optional.
   virt_snap_func: "false"            # Optional.
-Values true/false.
-The default is false.
+Values "true"/"false".
+The default is "false".

   csi.storage.k8s.io/snapshotter-secret-name: demo-secret
   csi.storage.k8s.io/snapshotter-secret-namespace: default